Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 The Bottom Line on Cost

-Temple’s single price point of $4,440 for a 12-day retreat versus Arkana’s $2,520 starting price for a 7-day program means guests have fundamentally different cost structures to evaluate.
+Temple’s pricing of $2,960 for an 8-day retreat and $4,440 for a 12-day retreat, versus Arkana’s $2,520 starting price for a 7-day program, means guests have different cost structures to evaluate.
 Arkana offers more flexibility in both duration and budget.
 A guest seeking a 7-day experience at Arkana will spend roughly half of what a 12-day Temple retreat costs, while also receiving a multi-medicine program with more healers per ceremony.
 For guests who prefer a longer immersion, Arkana’s 14-day program ($4,680 starting) offers a comparable duration to Temple at a similar or lower price point with significantly more amenities.

 Neither center includes international airfare.
 Both are accessible via Lima with a domestic connection to Iquitos or, for Arkana’s Sacred Valley location, Cusco.